-Made with thick slices of challah bread, dipped in a rich egg custard flavored with honey and orange zest, this really is the best french toast recipe!
-Serve Challah French Toast topped with powdered sugar, maple syrup, or berries and enjoy for breakfast, brunch, or even dessert!
+Made with thick slices of challah bread, dipped in a rich egg custard flavored with honey and orange zest, this really is the best French Toast recipe!
+Serve topped with powdered sugar, maple syrup, or berries and enjoy for breakfast, brunch, dinner, or even dessert!

-This challah French toast is next level.
-Instead of flimsy, flavorless white bread, this recipe is made with thick slices of sweet, pillow-y homemade challah (or as seen in the pictures, chocolate challah) dipped in a rich eggy custard, flavored with honey and orange zest, then cooked until golden and crisp.
-Add some real maple syrup, powdered sugar, and berries, and this is THE breakfast recipe!
+Instead of flimsy, flavorless white bread, this recipe is made with thick slices of sweet, pillow-y challah dipped in a rich eggy custard, flavored with honey, orange zest, and cinnamon, then cooked until golden and crisp.
+And it’s not just for breakfast – I’ve been known to serve this for dinner and even dessert!

 What Type of Bread is Best for French Toast?